 - The mandated administration of antibiotics within three hours of hospitalization and intravenous fluids within six hours.

 The new study published in JAMA shows that New York state’s efforts appear to be working, since mortality rates from sepsis have declined significantly since the regulations were imposed.

 To reach their conclusion, the researchers looked at over 1 million sepsis admissions to over 500 hospitals across 5 states.
 The four states used as the control group that did not follow a strict sepsis protocol were Florida, Maryland, Massachusetts and New Jersey.
 They found that in New York, sepsis mortality rates dropped by 4.3%, compared with a drop of just 2.9% in the other states.
 The findings suggest that the regulations are having their intended effect.

 Although in the United States, it’s rare for the State to force hospitals to implement specific protocol, New York state’s success in decreasing sepsis mortality rates could lead to a change in attitude.
 According to the lead author of the study, Jeremy Kahn, M.D., M.S., there are twelve states that are now “actively considering” implementing regulations similar to those issued in New York, and many other states that are considering them as well.

-Contact the Law Offices of Schochor, Federico and Staton for a Consultation
+Contact the Law Offices of Schochor and Staton, P.A. for a Consultation